Holmes Institute Mission, Goals, and ObjectivesHolmes Institute Mission, Goals, and Learning Outcomes

 For senior exams, students fill out a Graduate Exam Declaration Form which includes their name and driver’s license (or similar).
 Exams are proctored and you are required to show the proctor a ...Read More

-View and download the Consumer Information Disclosure Form.
+View and download the DEAC Student Achievement Disclosure for the Public.